 Strolling among those graves in lovingly landscaped gardens filled with palms, roses, trellised vines and bamboo trees, I slowly regain my composure.
-But the devastating emotional impact of visiting the memorial still lingers now, a year later.
+But the devastating emotional impact of visiting the memorial and its graphic depiction of Rwanda history still lingers now, more than a year later.

 It’s not as if I didn’t know about the Rwanda Genocide, in which more than a million Tutsi and moderate Hutu were butchered by Hutu extremists (known as the akazu) over a 100-day period back in 1994.